spidasoftware/schema/resources/v1/schema/calcdb/interfaces/README.md

 There are several possible ways to save/update a project.

 - **Plain old Project JSON**  This is what we did in the example.
 This would normally just be sent with a ContentType of "multipart/form-data", but "application/X-www-form-urlencoded" is also acceptable (just less efficient).
 No photos are saved, because none are sent.
-The request would be sent to "<base-url>/projects.calc" but the '.calc' format is optional since that is the default.
+The request would be sent to `<base-url>/projects.calc` but the `.calc` format is optional since that is the default.

 - **Project JSON and Photos**  This is essentially the same as above, except that all the photos for the project must be sent with the request.
 This MUST be a 'multipart' request.
 Each photo file should be added to the request body as it's own 'part', and the 'name' of the part must match the photo name given in the 'url' property of the image.
 For example, given the image: `{"url":"myPhoto4.jpg"}`, the multipart request would need to have a part with it's name as "myPhoto4.jpg" and the ContentType as "image/jpeg".